-machine.
-Household is determined to be in a life-threatening situation, which can directly or indirectly lead to death of the member of the eligible household unless some form of assistance has been provided no later than eighteen (18) hours after the household has applied for ECIP benefit.
-Crisis Requirement, 2604(c) 4.4 Within how many hours do you provide an intervention that will resolve the energy crisis for eligible households?
-48Hours 4.5 Within how many hours do you provide an intervention that will resolve the energy crisis for eligible households in life-threatening situations?
-Crisis Eligibility, 2605(c)(1)(A) 4.6 Do you have additional eligibility requirements for CRISIS ASSISTANCE?
-4.7 Check the appropriate boxes below and describe the policies for each O Yes O No Do you require an Assets test?
-Do you give priority in eligibility to: C Yes O No Elderly?
-Disabled?
-O Yes O No O Yes O No Young Children?
-Households with high energy burdens?
-O Yes O No O Yes O No Other?
-In Order to receive crisis assistance: Must the household have received a shut-off notice or have a near Must the household have been shut off or have an empty tank?
-O Yes O No Must the household have exhausted their regular heating benefit?
-Must renters with heating costs included in their rent have received an eviction notice?
-Must heating/cooling be medically necessary?
-Yes □ No Must the household have non-working heating or cooling equipment?
-O Yes O No Do you have additional / differing eligibility policies for: Renters?
-O Yes O No Renters living in subsidized housing?
-O Yes O No Renters with utilities included in the rent?
-O Yes O No Explanations of policies for each "yes" checked above: In the case of disaster or state of emergency or extreme weather event, like a hurricane, tornado, flood or etc., Delaware will shift its eligibility of crisis component to 60% of the State Median Income (if the 60% SMI is higher than 200% federal poverty guideline).
-For further explanation to 4.7 see for reference the the attached ECIP flow diagram.
-When the funding is limited, the ECIP flat benefit is distributed only to households with vulnerable population: elderly, disabled, children 5 and under.
-Determination of Benefits 4.8 How do you handle crisis situations?
-Separate component Fast Track Other - Describe: 4.9 If you have a separate component, how do you determine crisis assistance benefits?
+The life-threatening situation is considered to be a life-threatening medical condition, such as a member on a life-support or required oxygen/CPAP machine.
+Household is determined to be in a life-threatening situation, which can directly or indirectly lead to death of the member of the eligible household unless some form of assistance has been provided no later than eig theen (18) hours after the household has applied for ECIP benefit.
+Crisis Requirement, 2604(c) 4.4 Within how many hours do you provide an intervention that will reso olve the energy crisis for eligible households in life-threatening situations?
+18Hours we the energy crisis for engine nonstrions in inclinearching studions.
+Crisis Eligibility, 2605(c)(1)(A) 4.6 Do you have additional eligibility requirements for CRISIS ⊙ Yes C No ASSISTANCE?
+168 6 10 4.7 Check the appropriate boxes below and describe the policies for each ı Do you require an Assets test ?
+C Yes ⊙ No Do you give priority in eligibility to : Elderly?
+C Yes O No Disabled?
+C Yes ⊙ No Young Children?
+C Yes Households with high energy burdens?
+C Yes ⊙No Other?
+C Yes C No In Order to receive crisis assistance: 3.
+Must the household have received a shut-off notice or have a near empty tank? € Yes C No Must the household have been shut off or have an empty tank? ⊙ Yes C No Must the household have exhausted their regular heating benefit? ○ Yes No Must renters with heating costs included in their rent have received an eviction notice ? € Yes C No Must heating/cooling be medically necessary? ⊙ Yes C No Must the household have non-working heating or cooling equipment? € Yes C No Other?
+C Yes C No Do you have additional / differing eligibility policies for: Renters?
+C Yes Renters living in subsidized housing?
+C Yes € No Renters with utilities included in the rent?
+C Yes ⊙ No Explanations of policies for each "yes" checked above: In the case of disaster or state of emergency or extreme weather event, like a component to 60% of the State Median Income (if the 60% SMI is higher tha attached ECIP flow diagram.
+When the funding is limited, the ECIP flat bene disabled, children 5 and under. in 200% federal poverty guideline).
+Fur further explanation to 4.7 see the the Determination of Benefits 4.8 How do you handle crisis situations?
+Separate component Fast Track Other - Describe: 4.9 If you have a separate component, how do you determine crisis assist ance benefits?
 Amount to resolve the crisis.
+Other - Describe: Please see for reference the attached ECIP flow diagram.
+Max for regu lated vendor \$1,500, max for non-regulated vendor \$800, max for emergency